Erisa/Cliptok/README.md

 # Cliptok - A Discord bot for Microsoft Community

 ## About
-This bot is a simple(?)
+This bot is a simple (?)
 Discord moderation bot specifically designed for the [Microsoft Community](https://msft.chat/).
-The bot can likely be used outside of that server (Provided the config file is edited), however that is not its main goal and you are on your own if you attempt that.
-(Good luck though, I hope it works out!)
+The bot can likely be used outside of that server (Provided the config file is edited), however that is not its main goal and you are on your own if you attempt that (Good luck though, I hope it works out!).

 ## Configuration
 If you're using the bot on the Microsoft Community Discord server, the configuration should be fairly simple since the default configuration values are mostly filled in for you.